 The education system as a whole

 What Makes Praxis International Institute different?
 To start, we "think" differently.
 We recognize that not all students learn in the same way.
-Just as we have different senses for taking in information about the outside world, learners too have different methods for taking in information that they need to learn. there are many different learning styles and we believe we need to be supportive of them all.
+Just as we have different senses for taking in information about the outside world, learners have different ways of taking in information.
+There are many different learning styles and we need to be supportive of all of them.
 (See "Frames of Mind" written by psychologist Howard Gardner, (1983), where he brings forward the idea of "Multiple Intelligences".)

-Students are encouraged to experiment and sometimes to fail; we don't penalize students for making mistakes.
-Humans typically learn more from their mistakes than from their successes.
-If we take away the fear of failure and encourage its use as a learning tool, students will naturally reach for greater and greater achievements instread of only attempting what they already know they can succeed at.
+Learners are encouraged to experiment and fail; we don't penalize them for making mistakes.
+People usually learn more from mistakes than successes.
+If we take away the fear of failure and encourage its use as a learning tool, learners will naturally reach for greater and greater achievements instead of only attempting what they already know they can succeed at.